omics-datascience/modulector/README.md

 ## Services

-### MiRNA interactions
+### MiRNA target interactions

 Receives a miRNA and/or a gene symbol and returns a paginated vector.
 Each vector entry represents a miRNA-Gene interaction.
 If no gene symbol is entered, all mirna interactions are returned.
 If a mirna is not entered, all gene interactions are returned.
 If both are entered, the interaction of mirna with the gene is returned.

-- URL: `/mirna-interactions`
+- URL: `/mirna-target-interactions`
 - Query params:
     - `mirna`: miRNA (Accession ID or name in mirBase) to get its interactions with different genes targets.
     - `gene`: gene symbol to get its interactions with different miRNAs targets.
     - `score`: numerical score to filter the interactions (only interactions with a score greater than or equal to the parameter value are returned).
+The value of this score is provided by the mirDip database.
 *NOTE*: mirna or gene are required
 - Functions:
     - Ordering fields: `gene` and `score`